KazimirAlvis/Global-360-Theme/THEME-UPDATES.md

 -   If you cut a manual release, keep the same structure for consistency (e.g., `1.0.20251009130545`)

 ### Release History

+#### v1.0.20251208212958 (2025-12-08)

+-   Prefilled the 360 Settings contact phone field with `(513) 587-6827` so new installs inherit the Patient Reach support line automatically.
+-   Added `https://www.patientreach360.com/get-started` as the default "Become a provider" button URL, ensuring the CTA points to the standard onboarding form without manual setup.

 #### v1.0.20251208211305 (2025-12-08)